 Allyssa Victory (Villanueva)

-Allyssa Victory is a Criminal Justice/Police Practices Attorney at the ACLU of Northern California.
+Allyssa Victory is a Staff Attorney for the Criminal Justice Program at the ACLU of Northern California.
 In this capacity, Allyssa focuses on police reform as well as on law enforcement accountability and oversight.

 In 2019, ACLU gained wins with the passage of AB 392 (use of force) and SB 1421 (access to peace officer records).
 Allyssa will work with ACLU’s statewide strategy team to ensure full enforcement and implementation of the new laws while advancing and initiating policing reforms in Northern California with community partners.